jwh-frontendmentor/equalizer/README.md

 ![](/solution/screenshot/screenshot_equalizer.png)

-Screenshot of the visible part of the solution via FireFox screenshot option.
+Screenshot of the visible part of the solution via FireFox screenshot option and fullscreen enabled (F11).

 ### Links